Different instances of time as different quantum modes: quantum states across space-time for continuous variables: Introduction

-Here we follow the paradigm of the pseudo-density matrix~\cite{fitzsimons2015quantum}, which is understood as a particular spacetime state among indefinite causal structures.
+Here we follow the paradigm of the pseudo-density matrix~\cite{fitzsimons2015quantum}, which is considered as a spacetime state.
+In practice, it is not a state defined in terms of $(x, t)$, but a state defined beyond a spatial slice across spacetime in order to unify correlations in space and time in a single framework.
 The pseudo-density matrix uses only a single Hilbert space for each spacetime event defined in terms of making measurements in spacetime; while all the other indefinite causal structures double the Hilbert spaces to preserve the positivity of the density matrices.
 Thus a pseudo-density matrix can be the best candidate for a spacetime state.
 We take the view from Wigner that ``the function of quantum mechanics is to give statistical correlations between the outcomes of successive observations~\cite{wigner1973epistemological},'' and then construct the spacetime states in continuous variables from the observation of measurements of modes.
-Then we give six possible definitions for spacetime density matrices in continuous variables or spacetime Wigner functions built upon measurement correlations.
+We treat different instances of time as different quantum modes and assume the tensor product structure.
+We give six possible definitions for spacetime density matrices in continuous variables or spacetime Wigner functions built upon measurement correlations.
 The choice of measurements to make is a major issue here.
 They should form a complete basis to extract full information of states in spacetime.
 One natural choice is the quadratures, which turn out to be efficient in analysing Gaussian states.
 Analogous to the Pauli operators as the basis for a multi-qubit system, another option in continuous variables would be the displacement operators; however, they are anti-Hermitian.
-Instead, we apply their Fourier transform $T(\alpha)$, twice of displaced parity operators, to the representation of general Wigner functions.
-We also initialise the discussion of defining spacetime states from position measurements and weak measurements based on previous work on successive measurements~\cite{caves1986quantum1, caves1987quantum2, caves1987quantum3, barchielli1982model}, motivated by linking pseudo-density matrix to path integral.
+Instead, we apply their Fourier transforms $T(\alpha)$, which are twice of displaced parity operators, to the representation of general Wigner functions.
+We also initialise the discussion of defining spacetime states from position measurements and weak measurements based on previous work on successive measurements~\cite{caves1986quantum1, caves1987quantum2, caves1987quantum3, barchielli1982model}, motivated by linking the pseudo-density matrix formalism to the path integral formalism.
 We further show that these definitions for continuous variables satisfy natural desiderata, such as those listed in Ref.~\cite{horsman2017can} for quantum joint states over time, as well as additional criteria for spacetime states.
 An experimental proposal for tomography is presented as well to show how these definitions are operationally meaningful.